 Rather than having one router serving up Wi-Fi to your home, these mesh network routers and nodes give you several access points, blanketing all the rooms in your home with the wireless internet connectivity you need – Netflix need never be interrupted by the buffering symbol again.

 What's more, now is a great time to be shopping for one of the best mesh networks, as hardware manufacturers continue to introduce price drops and deals, even on newer systems.
-Before we get to our list though, let's first take a look at what mesh networks are, and how to choose the best mesh network for your home.
+Let's take a more detailed look at what mesh networks are, and how to choose the best mesh network for your home.